Ping An Finance Centre: History

 The building is located within the Central Business District of Shenzhen in Futian.
 Its 18391 m2 lot was purchased by Ping An Group via auction at a price of 1.6568 billion RMB on 6 November 2007.
 Design of the building began in 2008 with Kohn Pedersen Fox Associates providing the architectural design and Thornton Tomasetti providing structural design.
 Its foundation stone was laid on 29 August 2009, and construction started in November the same year.
 China Construction First Building Group was hired as the general contractor to construct the building.

-In March 2013, the construction process was temporarily halted, due to the suspected use of concrete made with unprocessed sea sand, which could corrode the steel structure.
-Construction resumed on the building after sample testing.
+In the middle of March 2013, the construction process was temporarily halted, due to the suspected use of concrete made with unprocessed sea sand, which could corrode the steel structure.
+Construction resumed on the building shortly after the sample testing results were released by Shenzhen Housing and Construction Bureau in late March of that year, which concluded that it complied with the required standards.

 On the morning of 15 July 2014, upon a 10 m-long steel column being lifted to place, the skyscraper exceeded 443.8 m in height, surpassing the KK100 Tower to become the tallest building in Shenzhen.

 The building was topped out on 30 April 2015, and became the second tallest skyscraper in China at a height of 599.1 m.
 The original plan was to add a 60 m-long antenna atop the building to surpass the Shanghai Tower and become the tallest building in China.
 However, in February 2015, it was decided that the antenna would not top the tower due to the possibility that it might obstruct flight paths.